Qoddi automatically builds your Java app from your code.

 Ephemeral Disk

-Contrary to Marketplace apps that can use Qoddi’s virtual disks features to store and retrieve persistent data, apps that are created from code use an immutable file system.
+Contrary to Marketplace apps that can use Qoddi’s virtual disk features to store and retrieve persistent data, apps that are created from code use an immutable file system.

 You can write data locally, for instance, to process files temporarily during your application life, but the data written into your app’s disk is not persistent and gets wiped out after your app restart.